mblode/sprout-forms-tables/README.md

 ## Custom Notification Email

 If you would like to output the table nicely in the notification email, you will have to create a custom `email.html` template.
 Here is my basic [custom email template](email.html) that more nicely formats the table values.
-For example you could add this file to `site-name/web/_emails/email.html`.
+For example, you could add this file to `site-name/web/_emails/email.html`.

 Once you have created the `email.html`, update the Sprout Forms notification's general settings to point the templates at your own template.
-Following the exmaple, you would set the template to `_emails`.
+Following the example, you would set the template to `_emails`.

 Lastly, update the "Tables field for Sprout Forms" plugin settings by changing the `JSON Decode Table Values` to true.
 If all goes well, you can test the notification by clicking on the eye icon under the Sprout Forms Notifications page in the Craft back-end.